alttch/finac/doc/readme.rst

 But the problem is there’s a lot of transactions you should sum up.
 Or calculate the difference between bank balance and accounting.
 Pretty common, eh?
-Don’t do this, we have the targets.
+Don’t do this, we have targets.

 Specifying targets instead of amount tells Finac to calculate transaction amount by itself.